 In May of 2005, the Authority acted as the conduit issuer for \$94,900,000 in Series 2005A Public Facility Revenue Bonds and \$9,000,000 in Series 2005B Taxable Public Facility Revenue Bonds at the request of the City of Virginia Beach.
 The Authority's financial statements only reflect \$21,080,000 in Series 2005A Public Facility Revenue Bonds and \$9,000,000 in Series 2005B Taxable Public Facility Revenue Bonds.
 In fiscal year 2005, \$22,130,000 of 2005 bond proceeds were used to purchase a portion of the 31st Street Parking Garage and the 9th Street Parking Garage.
 In fiscal year 2006, the Authority used a portion of the 2005 bond proceeds in the amount of \$13,616,672 to purchase the Block 10 Parking Garage located in Town Center.
 The City's share of the bond proceeds were used to finance various public facilities, including the replacement of the Convention Center, construction of a parking facility for the Virginia Aquarium and Marine Science Center, Open Space site acquisition, construction of an Emergency Communications Operation Center, and various equipment and software used for the operation of the City.
 The Authority and the City entered into support agreements, dated September 1, 2003 and May 1, 2005, whereby the City supports all Authority financial obligations (principal and interest payments) with regard to the bonds.
 The source of the City's support for the Town Center Public Parking Garage portion of these issues is the CBD-South Tax Increment Financing District.
 The Authority's bond proceeds are presented in the business-type activity statements.
 The Bonds' interest rates ranged from 4.0% to 5.0% for Series 2005A and 4.75% to 5.0% for Series 2005B.
-The final payments on Series 2005A were May 2015 and 2005B are due May 2025.
+The final payment on Series 2005A was May 2015.
+Series 2005B bonds were fully refinanced as Series 2016B bonds in November 2016.